Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 .. _red_brick_copy_image:

-Copy Image on SD Card
+Copy Image to SD Card
 ^^^^^^^^^^^^^^^^^^^^^

 1. Download the
    :ref:`full image or the fast image <red_brick_images>` from the RED Brick:
    `Download page  <TODO_Link_to_download_page>`__

-2. Choose a suitable micro SD card.
+2. Choose a suitable Micro-SD card.
 We recommend a fast SD card (e.g. class 10, > 30MB/sec. read) with enough space.
 You can find the size of the image on the download page.

 3. Transfer the image to the SD card: